iterative/dvc.org/static/docs/use-cases/data-registry.md

 > [Structure of cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory)
 > for more details on what happens under the hood when adding directories.

-### Problem #2: Dataset partitioning

-Consistent data partitioning can be very valuable for some applications, such as distributed storage and distribution (p2p).
-Versioning parts of a dataset separately with DVC, however, is an unnecessary complication.

-Let's extract the remaining cats and dogs images from our example, to see what changes in our data directory:
+Let's add the remaining cats and dogs images from the archive, to see what changes in our data directory:

 ```dvc